m3shware/m3sh/README.md

         ├── hds.py              ← halfedge data structure
         └── vis.py              ← visualization module

 The m3sh package can now be used in `project.py`.
-Make sure that your Python installation provides all dependencies!
-Complete API documentation and more quickstart examples can be found [here](https://m3shware.github.io/m3sh).
+Complete API documentation and quickstart examples can be found [here](https://m3shware.github.io/m3sh).

 ## Dependencies

-Besides Python, the halfedge data structure provided by the m3sh package depends only on NumPy 2.0 or higher.
-The visualization module `m3sh.vis`, requires a recent VTK version (9.1 or higher is recommended).
+The halfedge data structure depends on NumPy 2.0 or higher.
+The visualization module `m3sh.vis` requires a recent VTK version.
+It is recommended to install packages in a dedicated environment.
+Using `conda`, an environment called `m3sh-env` with all dependencies can be created and activated with

+    conda create -n m3sh-env python numpy vtk conda activate m3sh-env

-> You can use the halfedge data structure without installing VTK.
-The computational capabilities of the m3sh package do not suffer from the absence of VTK!
+> VTK is only required if you want to use the `m3sh.vis` module.
+You can use the full functionality of the halfedge data structure without installing VTK!

-It is recommended to work and install packages in a dedicated environment.
-Using `conda`, all dependencies can be installed in an environment called `m3sh-env` with

-    conda create --name m3sh-env --channel conda-forge python numpy vtk

-## Modifying the search path
+## Modifying the search path (optional)

 To keep the m3sh package in a central location and make it accessible to multiple projects one can add the package location to the search path.
 Assuming the directory structure